davisanc/DefenderforCloudGBBNinja/06-K8s/Kubernetes-goat/vulnerable-pod.md

 # In this lab we will use a ShellShock vulnerable docker image from the Docker Hub, store it in the Azure ACR and from there deploy to Azure AKS

+We will exploit Shell-Shock vulnerabilities to execute RCE from an attaker por running in the same cluster

 Login to your Azure ACR registry where you will push the vulnerable image

 ```